Davide-boop95/Cryptofinance/README.md

 Now that we briefly introduce block chain and how it is a shared public ledger on which the entire Bitcoin network relies.
 We want to describe the strategies behind double spend attack and selfish mining attack.

 # Double Spend Attack
-As Nakamato says it is the situation where a malicious miner makes a payment, then in the secret tries to validate a second conflicting transaction in a new block, from the same address, but to a new address that he controls, which allows him to recover the funds. [[5]](#5)
+As Nakamato says it is the situation where a malicious miner makes a payment, then secretly tries to validate a second conflicting transaction in a new block, from the same address, but to a new address that he controls, which allows him to recover the funds. [[5]](#5)

 Once the first transaction has been validated in a block in the official blockchain and the vendor delivered the goods (the vendor will not deliver unless some confirmations are visible), the only possibility consists in rewriting the blockchain from that block. [[5]](#5)

 If the attacker controls a majority of hash rate <sup>[1](#myfootnote1)</sup>, that is, if his relative hash rate ![](https://latex.codecogs.com/svg.latex?q) be greater than ![](https://latex.codecogs.com/svg.latex?\frac{1}{2}), then he is able to mine faster that the rest of the network so he can rewrite the last end of the block chain as he desires.
 This is the reason why a decentralized mining is necessary so that no one can control more than half of the mining power. [[5]](#5)

 Now if the attacker hash rate be ![](https://latex.codecogs.com/svg.latex?0%3Cq%3C\frac{1}{2}) , even by this hash rate the attacker can attempt a double spend and will succeed with a non zero probability. [[5]](#5)

-We simulated this attack on Bitcoin.
-The following plot shows the revenue of a double spend attack based on the attacker hash rate.

 ![2](https://user-images.githubusercontent.com/72521500/105473781-c7677880-5c9d-11eb-9ae8-d70adf2dde0a.jpeg)